 - A Certificate IV in Design is required to commence an iscd Industry Diploma.

-- English level IELTS 5.5 is required for all the iscd courses.
+- English level IELTS 5.5 (or equivalent) is required for international students for all iscd courses.

 RECOGNITION OF PRIOR LEARNING